 Yes, a person with schizophrenia can live a normal life.
 A person with this condition needs to get medication and treatment.
 These things help regulate their behavior, moods, and delusions.

 Is Schizophrenia the worst mental illness?

-Although schizophrenia is an illness that is notably difficult to control, framing schizophrenia as the worst mental illness may prove harmful for those with the condition.
+Although the disorder is an illness that is notably difficult to control, framing schizophrenia as the worst mental illness may prove harmful for those with the condition.

 Why are schizophrenic voices negative?

 Sometimes, schizophrenic voices are just of people patients recognize or even non-descript.
 Command hallucinations that give direct instructions pose the most risk.